diffblue/gitlab/doc/user/project/protected_branches.md

 ## Configure multiple protected branches by using a wildcard

+When using wildcards, multiple rules can apply to a single branch.
-If both a specific rule and a wildcard rule apply to the same branch, the most permissive rule controls how the branch behaves.
+If more than one rule applies to a branch, the _most permissive_ rule controls how the branch behaves.
 For merge controls to work properly, set **Allowed to push and merge** to a broader set of users than **Allowed to merge**.

 Prerequisite: